Amrutha-125/OOPJ/README.md

-## README - Banking System Project
+## banking_project: A Java Banking System

-This project implements a basic banking system using Java, featuring the following components:
+This project implements a simple banking system in Java, showcasing core functionalities like:

-* **Savings Account:** Handles deposits, withdrawals, and balance inquiries for standard savings accounts.
+- **Savings Account:** Open, deposit, withdraw, and check balance.
-* **Fixed Deposit:** Allows creating fixed deposits with a specified term and interest rate.
+- **Fixed Deposit:** Create fixed deposits with different terms and interest rates.
-* **Deposit with Withdrawal:** Represents an account with flexible deposits and withdrawals, but without interest earning.
+- **Deposit & Withdrawal:** Perform independent deposits and withdrawals from any account.
-* **Loan Application:** Simulates a loan application process with basic eligibility checks and approval based on predefined criteria.
+- **Loan Application:** Submit loan applications with various loan types and repayment plans.

-**Project Structure:**
+**Project Organization:**

-* **src/main/java:** Contains the Java source code for all classes and functionalities.
-    * **banking_project:** Package containing your banking application classes.
-        * **Account:** Abstract base class for all account types.
+The project is structured as follows:

+- **banking_project:** Main package containing all project files.
-            * **SavingsAccount:** Implements savings account functionality.
+    - **SavingsAccount:** Class representing Savings Account functionality.
-            * **FixedDeposit:** Implements fixed deposit functionality.
+    - **FixedDeposit:** Class representing Fixed Deposit functionality.
-            * **DepositWithWithdrawal:** Implements flexible deposit/withdrawal account functionality.
+    - **DepositWithdrawal:** Class handling independent deposits and withdrawals.
-        * **LoanApplication:** Handles loan application process.
+    - **LoanApplication:** Class managing loan applications.
-        * **Utilities:** Contains helper classes for common tasks like input validation.

-**Building and Running:**

-1. Ensure you have Java installed and configured.
+    - **BankApp:** Main driver class running the banking system.
+    - **Customer:** Class representing bank customers.
+    - **Account:** Base class for Savings and Fixed Deposit accounts.
+    - **Utilities:** Helper class for calculations and validations.

+**Getting Started:**

+1. Clone or download the project repository.
+2. Set up your Java development environment (JDK and IDE).
-2. Open a terminal in the project directory.
+3. Open the project in your IDE (e.g., Eclipse, IntelliJ IDEA).
-3. Run `mvn clean compile` to build the project.
-4. Run `mvn exec:java` to execute the main class and start the application.
+4. Run the `BankApp` class to launch the banking system.

-**Usage:**
+**User Interaction:**

-The application presents a menu-driven interface for users to interact with.
-Options include:
+The `BankApp` class provides a menu-driven interface for users to:

-* Creating new accounts (savings, fixed deposit, or deposit with withdrawal)
+- Open new accounts (Savings or Fixed Deposit).
-* Depositing and withdrawing funds
-* Checking account balance
-* Applying for a loan

-**Dependencies:**

-This project requires no external dependencies beyond the standard Java libraries.
+- Select an existing account for transactions (deposit, withdraw, check balance).
+- Make independent deposits or withdrawals.
+- Submit loan applications.

 **Further Development:**

-This is a basic implementation and can be extended in various ways:

-* Implement additional account types (checking, loan, etc.)
+This project serves as a foundation for building a more comprehensive banking system.
+Some potential enhancements include:

+- Implement various loan types (e.g., personal, car, home, education).
-* Integrate with a database for persistent data storage
+- Add a database backend for persistent data storage.
-* Add error handling and validation checks

-Feel free to modify and build upon this project as needed for your learning and development purposes.